 How to Support Truth and Reconciliation

-Eight years after the Truth and Reconciliation Commission released its 94 Calls to Action, we must ask: Are we doing enough to move forward, or just treading water?
-While progress has been made, the road to meaningful, sustained reconciliation is far from complete.
+Ten years after the Truth and Reconciliation Commission released its 94 Calls to Action, we must ask: Are we and our government doing enough?
+While progress has been made, the road to sustained, meaningful reconciliation is far, far from complete.

-With the National Day for Truth and Reconciliation approaching, we wanted to take a look at what has—and what has not—been done, how we can do better, and how to take individual, actionable steps to be a better ally.
+With the National Day for Truth and Reconciliation approaching, we’re revisiting what has (and what has not) been done, where steps towards righting wrongs have been made, and how we can continue to take individual, actionable steps to be better allies.

 The History of the National Day for Truth and Reconciliation